Final solution to the problem of relating a true copula to an imprecise copula: Discrete copulas vs. continuous copulas

-\begin{proposition} Given the values of a 1-increasing function $A$ at the corners of rectangle $R$ there exists a unique function $A$ on $R$ such that \begin{description} \item[(a)] its values coincide with the starting values at the corners; \item[(b)] it is linear in each variable separately with the other variable fixed. \end{description} \end{proposition}
+\begin{proposition} Given the values of a 1-increasing function $A$ at the corners of a rectangle $R$ there exists a unique function $A$ on $R$ such that \begin{description} \item[(a)] its values coincide with the starting values at the corners; \item[(b)] each one-dimensional section parallel to the axes is linear. \end{description} \end{proposition}

 \begin{proof} If the function is constant, then the proposition is easy.
 If not, then $A(\mathbf{c})>A(\mathbf{a})$ by the fact that $A$ is 1-increasing.
 We assume with no loss that $R=\mathds{I}^2$, and that $A(0,0)=0$ (after subtracting a constant from $A$, if necessary) and $A(1,1)=1$ (after multiplying $A$ by a constant, if necessary).
 Let $A(1,0)= \alpha$ and $A(0,1)=\beta$ to write down the desired solution